 Prospective First Year Applicants (Domestic)

-Applicants who wish to apply for federal financial aid only, including the PLUS Loan (i.e. no need-based Dickinson grant assistance), need only complete the Free Application for Federal Student Aid (FAFSA).
+Applicants who wish to apply for federal financial aid only, including the PLUS Loan (i.e. no need-based Dickinson grant assistance), only need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is free and there is no fee for its submission or processing.
 Submitting the FAFSA is required to access federal aid and most state grant programs.
-The FAFSA should be filed as soon as possible after January 1.
-We encourage families to file their tax returns early, before completing the FAFSA, and to use the FAFSA IRS Data Retrieval tool to assist them.
+The 2024-25 FAFSA is now available to be completed.

 Students must reapply for need-based aid each year.
 In order to receive financial aid, a student must maintain satisfactory academic progress, apply on time, and continue to demonstrate financial need.